 Unclaimed property issues must be addressed during an acquisition.
 Whether it is determining the potential liability associated with a target or resolving the entitlements owed to shareholders who have not tendered, BCG has experience to facilitate transactions while minimizing risk.

 BCG has handled more than 100 agency decisions for clients, primarily before Massachusetts tribunals.
 Let us put that experience to work for you.

-We have litigated cases in Massachusetts, Delaware, Georgia, New Jersey, Michigan, and the First Circuit.
+Our attorneys are admitted to practice in Massachusetts, New York and before the Supreme Court of the United States.
+We have litigated cases in Delaware, Georgia, New Jersey, Michigan, and the First Circuit.
 Whether handling the case personally, being admitted pro hac vice, or overseeing the work of local counsel, our unclaimed property litigation experience is unparalleled.

 Due to the proliferation of contingent fee audit firms, companies frequently receive audit notices from multiple jurisdictions, with lookback periods that span decades.
 The team at BCG has experience from the initial audit request right on through judicial appeal and every step in between.